isomerpages/nlb-biblioasia/_apr-to-jun-2022/No Longer “Dirty, Unhygienic, Crowded and Messy”: The Story of Singapore’s Changing Wet Markets.md

 While most wet markets in Singapore were alike, there was one that was unique: Chinatown Market.
 This market was infamous for the sale of meat from animals such as snakes, crocodiles, monkeys, dogs, cats, rabbits and bats.[^27]

 ![](/images/Vol%2018%20Issue%201/Wet%20Market/Chinatown%20Wildlife%20Stall.png)
+<div style="background-color: white;">Back in the day, Chinatown Market was infamous for the sale of meat from animals such as snakes, crocodiles, monkeys, dogs, cats, rabbits and bats.
+The meat was cooked and likely served in street stalls like this one, 1930s. <i>Lee Kip Lin Collection, courtesy of National Archives of Singapore.</i></div>

 It is believed that these animals were smuggled from outlying islands such as Pulau Ubin and neighbouring countries like Malaysia and Indonesia.
 The meat from these animals were sought after for their “healing properties”.[^28]